cninja/pEigthP/README.md

 }
 ```
 *Iteration: `foreach map filter partition reduce`
 **`map` takes a function and an array and returns a new array with the function applied to each element.
-If the funciton passed to `map` can take 2 parameters, the 2nd parameter is the element's index. `foreach` is an alias to `map`
+If the function passed to `map` can take 2 parameters, the 2nd parameter is the element's index. `foreach` is an alias to `map`
 ```
 (echo (map #(* %0 2) [1 2 3]))
 (map #(echo (. "\nKey: " %1 " Value: " %0)) {'k1' 'v1' 'k2' 'v2'})